autodevopsai/autodevops/agent-checklist.md

-# AutoDevSecOps Checklist
+# DevSecOps Checklist for

-# AWS Cloud-based SaaS Applications
+## AWS Cloud-based SaaS Applications

-This checklist will help expert DevSecOps engineers ensure that all systems and components within an AWS Cloud-based SaaS application conform to the right standards and secure configurations.
+This DevSecOps checklist will help expert DevSecOps engineers ensure that all systems and components within an AWS Cloud-based SaaS application conform to the right standards and secure configurations.

 ## 1. Infrastructure Security